dbaeka/code-review-reasoning/README.md

-# Thinking Before Generating Code Review
+# Thinking Before Generating Code Review Comment

 ## Description

-This repository contains code for running inference and evaluating the performance of reasoning models on Review Code Generation using LLMs.
+This repository contains code for running inference and evaluating the performance of reasoning models on Code Review Comment Generation using LLMs.

 ## Prerequisites